HughWen/multitask_absa/content.md

 ---

+# Outline

+- What is sentiment analysis
+- What is aspect-level sentiment analysis
+- What is multi-task learning
+- Why multi-task learning
+- Recent work

+---

-# What is sentiment analysis?
+# What is sentiment analysis

 Todo

 ---

-# What is aspect-level sentiment analysis?
+# What is aspect-level sentiment analysis

 Todo